saltyorg/docs/docs/reference/google-shared-drives.md

 3. Install script requirements:

+    [copy-paste this into your terminal window]

     ```
     python -m pip install -r requirements.txt
     ```

 4. Edit the `config.py` script:

+    [copy-paste this into your terminal window]

     ```
     nano config.py